Lillious/github-actions-injection/readme.md

 ###### <i>This repository is used to demonstrate a command injection vulnerability within GitHub Actions.
 This is known by GitHub but they have refused to fix it.</i>

 ### Usage:
+- Fork the repository
-- Open the Actions tab of this repository
+- Open the Actions tab of the forked repository
 - Select the workflow <b>GitHub Actions Injection Action</b>
 - Click the <b>Run Workflow &#9660;</b> dropdown
 - Input the below example command